 Annette Devitt is a fiber and watercolor artist who loves to explore color both in her hand-dyed, handwoven items and in her watercolor paintings.
 See completed handwoven items and items in progress.
 She will also have a display of the temari balls she has created in the last year. firstname.lastname@example.org

-Greg Stett creates traditional style pastel paintings of country and seashore scenes, nature, and still lifes from Cape May and Salem counties.
+Greg Stett creates traditional style pastel paintings of country and seashore scenes, nature, and still lifes from Cape May and Salem counties, as well as Texas.
 He offers a selection of originals, prints and wraps. email@example.com

 Alcohol inks allow Joy Newland to look past just the colors on the paper to see what the shades, movement and design bring to mind.
 Her art is a lively walk through her imagination into creating an image filled with either intense or nuanced colors.